Quantum Semiconductor Heterostructures for meV Axion Dark Matter Detection

-\textit{MQW Structure and Geometry}---The square-shaped MQW heterostructure will be fabricated by molecular beam epitaxy (MBE).
-The total thickness $D$ and width $W$ set the plasmonic volume: larger areas linearly enhance the signal power, while the layer thickness is optimized for ENZ resonance in the desired axion mass range.
-See \srefs{subsec:emtvalid}{subsec:finitearea} in Appendix for effects of finite area and layer thickness on boost factor and \sref{sub:axionhom} in Appendix for effects of finite area under an axion field with finite axion coherence length, modeled using~\rref{amaral_vector_2024}.
-More complex optimization procedures involving machine learning are left for future study~\cite{jung_simulation_2022, mcdonald_scanning_2022}.
-High electron mobility within the 2DEGs is required for low loss, given by $\mu_\mathrm{e} = e \tau / m^*$, with scattering time $\tau$ governed by impurity and temperature $T$.
-All scenarios operate at cryogenic temperatures ($T = 0.3$\,K) for high mobilities limited by impurity scattering rather than phonon scattering.
-Each configuration fixes $d_{\text{QW}} = 30$\,nm and $n_\mathrm{e} = 3\times10^{11}$\,cm$^{-2}$, while varying $D$, $W$, and $\tau$ according to technological feasibility, and optimizing $d_\text{Barrier}$ to $90$\,nm for Configs.\,1 and 3 and $150$\,nm for Config.\,2.
-Standard fabrication of MQWs yields up to $W = 5$\,cm, used in Config.\,3, while a more conservative value of $W=3$\,cm is used for Configs.\,1 and 2, to fit in the small sample space of currently available magnets.
-Configuration\,$1$ utilizes a $D=2$\,mm thick MQW and targets the $2-5$\,meV axion mass range.
-Configurations\,$2$ and $3$ use thicker MQWs with $D=10$ and $D=20$\,mm, respectively, allowing for smaller permittivities and larger signal boosts at lower frequencies $0.6-2$\,meV mass range.
-Configurations\,1 and 2 utilize experimentally obtained values for mobility ($\mu_\mathrm{e} = 44\times10^6$\,cm$^2$/Vs~\cite{chung_ultra-high-quality_2021}), corresponding to $\tau = 1.7$\,ns for a GaAs 2DEG (for which $m^* \approx 0.067m_\mathrm{e}$, where $m_\mathrm{e}$ is the electron mass), while Config.\,3 uses theoretically achievable values~\cite{chung_understanding_2022, hwang_limit_2008}, $\mu_\mathrm{e} = 100\times10^6$\,cm$^2$/Vs or $\tau = 4$\,ns, for lower loss and better sensitivity.
-See \sref{sub:enonun} in Appendix for the effects of expected electron density nonuniformity in the 2DEGs~\cite{szerling_mid-infrared_2009, saito_growth_1987, gardner_modified_2016, manfra_molecular_2014,chung_spatial_2019} on the boost factor.
+\textit{MQW structure and geometry}---The square-shaped MQW heterostructure may be fabricated by MBE or similar growth processes.
+The total thickness $D$ and width $W$ set the plasmonic volume: larger areas linearly enhance the signal power, while the total layer thickness is optimized for ENZ resonance in the desired axion mass range.
+See Sec.~II~C in SM~\cite{supplement} for effects of finite area on boost factor and Sec.~II~D in SM~\cite{supplement} for effects of finite area under an axion field with finite axion coherence length~\cite{supplement}.
+The axion field is modeled using~\rref{amaral_vector_2024}.
+Each example MQW configuration uses a GaAs/AlGaAs system and fixes $d_{\text{QW}} = 30$~nm and $n_\mathrm{e} = 3\times10^{11}$~cm$^{-2}$, while discretely varying $D$, $W$, and $\tau$ according to technological feasibility, and optimizing $d_\text{Barrier}$ to $90$~nm for Configs.~1 and 3 and $150$~nm for Config.~2.
+Standard fabrication of MQWs (in MBE) yields up to $W = 5$~cm, used in Config.~3, while a more conservative value of $W=3$~cm is used for Configs.~1 and 2, to fit in the small sample space of currently available magnets.
+Configuration\,$1$ utilizes a $D=2$~mm thick MQW and targets the $2$--$5$\,meV axion mass range.
+Configurations~$2$ and $3$ use thicker MQWs with $D=10$ and $D=20$~mm, respectively, allowing for smaller permittivities and larger signal boosts at lower frequencies, i.e., $0.6$--$2$~meV mass range.
+Configurations\,1 and 2 utilize experimentally obtained values for mobility ($\mu_\mathrm{e} = 44\times10^6$~cm$^2$/Vs~\cite{chung_ultra-high-quality_2021}), corresponding to $\tau = 1.7$~ns for a GaAs 2DEG (for which $m^* \approx 0.067m_\mathrm{e}$, where $m_\mathrm{e}$ is the electron mass), while Config.\,3 uses theoretically achievable values~\cite{chung_understanding_2022, hwang_limit_2008}, $\mu_\mathrm{e} = 100\times10^6$\,cm$^2$/Vs or $\tau = 4$\,ns, for lower loss and better sensitivity.
+See Sec.~II~F in SM~\cite{supplement} for the effects of expected electron density nonuniformity in the 2DEGs~\cite{szerling_mid-infrared_2009, saito_growth_1987, gardner_modified_2016, manfra_molecular_2014,chung_spatial_2019} on the boost factor~\cite{supplement}.